tangentyh/notes-of-tan/docs/backend/SpringNotes.md

      - 'inter-bean references' are not supported — when one `@Bean`-method invokes another `@Bean`-method in lite mode, the invocation is a standard Java method invocation; Spring does not intercept the invocation via a CGLIB proxy
    - static `@Bean` methods for `BeanFactoryPostProcessor` — should be declared as a static method to be instantiated early in the container lifecycle, scoping and AOP semantics as trade off

-1. `@org.springframework.context.annotation.Configuration` — indicates that a class declares one or more `@Bean` methods, and / or property sources, feature switches
+1. `@org.springframework.context.annotation.Configuration` — indicates that a class declares one or more `@Bean` methods, and/or property sources, feature switches
    ```java
    @Target(value=TYPE)
     @Component